mel-project/ginkou-packager/readme.md

 # Build with nix
+*Note that even though nix is used, the resulting binary won't be dependent on the nix system*

 The nix flake will build the ginkou javascript and place it in the current directory.
 It will also fetch the ginkou-loader and melwalletd sources to the current directory.
 Versions of the projects are tracked in the nix.lock file